RatingPosterDB/RPDB-Emby-Plugin/README.md

 - scroll down to "Movie Image Fetchers" (for series this is "Series Image Fetchers")
 - enable the RPDB plugin from the list
 - move the RPDB plugin to the top of the "Movie Image Fetchers" list
+- optional: some users have mentioned that enabling "Keep a cached copy of images in the server's metadata folder" from the library settings also helped in their case
 - click the "..." for the same library again
 - select "Refresh Metadata"
 - enable "Replace all Images"